luizeth0/CountriesApp/README.md

 - The fetched country list is displayed using a RecyclerView, which efficiently handles large lists of data.
 - Each country item is displayed in a table-like format, showing the country's name, region, code, and capital.
-- The UI layout is designed using XML layout files, and the view binding approach can be used for connecting the UI elements with the data.
+- The UI layout is designed using XML layout files, and the view binding approach for connecting the UI elements with the data.

 ### Device Rotation